Are All Cat Breeders Created Equally?

 Why Do Breeders Show?

-A show breeder always breeds to the CFA (or other registry's) Breed Standard.
+A show breeder strives to breed to the CFA (or other registry's) Breed Standard.
 The goal of any show breeder is to improve and preserve the breed.
-Choosing to breed two cats is NOTabout profit.
-As long as I have been breeding dogs (over 20 years) and then breeding Persians (20+ years), I have ALWAYS shown them.
+Choosing to breed two cats is NOT about profit.
+As long as I have been breeding dogs (over 20 years) and then breeding Persians (25+ years), I have ALWAYS shown them.
+Now, that I am of retirement age, I have backed off showing but I have friends that will take my cats to a show for me.

 What Does All This Mean to The Persian Kitten Buyer?